Noppon Saengkham

 Noppon Saengkham (นพพล แสงคำ; born 15 July 1992) is a Thai professional snooker player.
-Since turning professional in 2010, he has reached one ranking final (the 2023 Scottish Open) in which he finished as runner-up to Gary Wilson.
+Since turning professional in 2010, he has reached two ranking finals, his first being the 2023 Scottish Open in which he finished as runner-up to Gary Wilson.

 Career

 Early years

 In April 2009, Saengkham lost in the final of the ACBS Asian Under-21 Snooker Championship 1–5 to Zhang Anda.
 He went one better at the 2009 IBSF World Under-21 Snooker Championship by claiming the title with a 9–8 win over Soheil Vahedi in the final.
 It also secured his place on the main snooker tour for the 2010/2011 season.

 Professional debut

 He lost his first three matches as a professional, only picking up one frame in the process before beating Luca Brecel 3–1 in qualifying for the 2010 World Open.
 He lost to Martin Gould 0–3 in the next round and could only win one more match in the next six months.
 The closest he came to qualifying for a ranking event came at the Welsh Open where he beat Matthew Couch 4–2 and Adrian Gunnell 4–0, but then lost 1–4 to Nigel Bond.
 Saengkham ended his first season ranked world number 92 which relegated him from the tour.

 Saengkham did not play a match in a professional snooker event during the 2011/2012 season.
 In the 2012/2013 season he came through Group G of the 2012 Six-red World Championship, but then lost 5–6 to Graeme Dott in the last 32.
 He was awarded a wildcard for the 2013 World Open and lost 4–5 to Mark Joyce.
 In April he won the ACBS Asian Under-21 Snooker Championship by defeating Pakistan's Mohammad Majid Ali 6–5 on the final pink.
 The title earned him a place back on the snooker tour for the 2013/2014 season.